-Every one of RDG’s projects involves soil.
-Soil analysis—from lab tests and on-site observations—are among the first rounds of data we collect.
-Soil composition lets us know which plants will thrive on a particular site — and which amendments are needed to create optimal conditions for the goals of the project.
+Every one of RDG’s projects involves soil, whether it’s a residential design, agroforestry concept, or statewide planning process.
+Soil analysis – from lab tests and on-site observations – are among the first rounds of data we collect.
+Soil composition lets us know which plants will thrive on a particular site, and which amendments are needed to create optimal conditions.
 Of course, most of our projects go beyond simple soil amending: we focus on regenerative practices that build organic matter, keep soil in place, and encourage mycorrhizal relationships.
 Yet there is still so much to learn about increasing biological life in soils.

 Geologist and author David Montgomery shared a quote from Leonardo Da Vinci, circa 1510: “We know more about the movement of celestial bodies than about the soil underfoot,” and noted that while the statement is still true, we are moving toward a better understanding of soil.
 Part of the reason that the organic matter components in our soil tests are not explained is because they are complex and alive.
 The life cycles of the bacteria, fungi, nematode, and protozoa in soil are constantly modifying the amounts of nutrients available.
 Elaine Ingham, founder of Soil Foodweb Inc., described a soil test as just a snapshot of the nutrients available for plants at any given time, and do not help growers see the potential for what might become available to the plants in the future.
 She has helped growers improve the yields and health of their crops by focusing on balancing soil microbe ratios rather than adding soluble nutrients found in purchased chemical and organic fertilizers.

 By focusing some of our attention on designing the soil in a landscape – fostering the desired soil biology – we can help our clients reduce their input costs, increase their yields, and become an active agent in carbon sequestration.